Cybersecurity Services in Oshawa for Local Businesses

 Three Oshawa cybersecurity scenarios we’ve worked through

 Names and some details changed.
+Patterns are exact.

 A 40-person GM tier supplier with IATF findings

-A 18-person Lakeridge-adjacent clinic with PHIPA gap
+An 18-person Lakeridge-adjacent clinic with a PHIPA gap

 We supply GM.
-Can you handle IATF 16949?
+Can you handle IATF 16949 and an OEM buyer security review?

-Can you provide on-site to Oshawa?
+Can you provide on-site support in Oshawa?

 How much does cybersecurity cost in Oshawa?+